 If you have investments in several locations, it can be difficult to stay on top of your overall portfolio.
 It’s also complicated to make your investments work together.
 You could be duplicating exposure to certain investment types.

-When you consolidate, it’s much easier to take charge of your strategy and keep your intended asset allocation on track.
+When you consolidate, it’s much easier to take charge of your strategy and help keep your intended asset allocation on track.
 Moreover, rebalancing can be a much simpler task with an integrated view.
 It can be easier to form a clear picture of your performance and investment mix when it’s all in one place.

 For instance, moving money from a 401(k) held at a former job to your new employer's 401(k) plan or, after retirement, rolling it over to an IRA, are typical consolidation opportunities.
 A rollover IRA can offer more investment options, the simplicity of managing a single portfolio, and access to different services.

 Of course, you always want to carefully consider any potential benefits of remaining in the 401(k) plan before deciding to roll it over.
 You will want to think about the investment choices, fees and expenses, and tax considerations, along with the plan’s withdrawal rules and any protection it might offer against creditors.
 For example, investors with company stock in their 401(k) or other workplace retirement plan might lose the option to elect net unrealized appreciation (NUA) if they roll these assets into an IRA.

 2. Track tax opportunities

-Bringing retirement accounts and brokerage accounts together with one service provider may make it easier to implement a tax-efficient investing strategy.
-For taxable accounts, tax-loss harvesting may be easier when your investments are with one provider, where you can easily see your gains and losses.
+Bringing retirement accounts and brokerage accounts together with a single service provider may make it easier to implement a tax-efficient investing strategy.
+For taxable accounts, tax-loss harvesting may be easier when your investments are with a single provider, where you can easily see your gains and losses.
 You can look at all your holdings at once rather than having to view each account separately.

 Or you may find it easier to implement an asset location strategy.
 Your more tax-efficient investments can be in one taxable account, while less tax-efficient assets can be kept in tax-advantaged accounts like IRAs.
-If they are with one provider, it is much easier to keep track of them.
+If they are with a single provider, it can be more convenient to keep track of them.